omolaraolashore/LITA_CAPSTONE_PROJECT/README.md

 ###  Data cleaning and preparations
 ---
 When I got the raw Data,I did some
-   -1.
-Data loading and inspections
+- Data loading and inspections
-   -2.
-Removed duplicates for efficient analysis
+- Removal of duplicates for efficient analysis
-   -3.
-Data cleaning and formatting
+- Data cleaning and formatting

 ###  Exploratory Data Analysis
 ---
-This involves exploring the the Data to answer some questions which are needful for effective analysis.Questions such as
+This involves exploring the the Data to answer some questions which are needful for effective analysis.
+Questions such as
  - What is the total sales for each product category.
  - What is the number of sales transactions in each region.
  - Which is the highest-selling product by total sales value.